Kitware/trame/docs/content/docs/tutorial-setup-vtk.md

     start(layout)
 ```

 `start` can take a number of optional arguments.
-In this case, we pass in the optional GUI `layout`.
+In this case, we pass in the optional GUI `layout`. if not provided, `start` will look for a `./template.html`.

 You can also optionally set tab *name*, *favicon*, *port* number, and *on_ready* function to call when the server is up and running.
 However, these items can either be set with command-line arguments (--port 1234) or with calls exposed through the SinglePage layout.